ubaskota/nearest_station/README.md

 # nearest_station
-to find the nearest train station from your location and provide a step by step guide to reach there
+finds the nearest train station from your location and provides directions to reach there